iqss-research/anchors/README.md

+# Anchors

-# Anchors: Statistical analysis of surveys with anchoring vignettes
+Statistical analysis of surveys with anchoring vignettes